Start and Finish Points: Cape Town to Victoria Falls

 DAY 20: Chobe National Park to Victoria Falls (Zimbabwe) (Brunch)

-Leaving Botswana the trip enters Zimbabwe and drives to the nearby Victoria Falls.
-Here, in Africa’s adventure capital, camp is set up in the town’s centrally located campsite.
-Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) is one of the Seven Natural Wonders of the World and it’s not difficult to see why.
+A 20 minue walk down the main road takes the traveller to the entry point to view the Falls which lie between Zimbabwe and Zambia.
+Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) was named by David Livingstone on his explorations and is one of the Seven Natural Wonders of the World and it’s not difficult to see why.
 At 1700 m wide and around 100 m high, this is the world's largest sheet of falling water and a memorable sight on any African Safari!
 The Falls can be viewed from the Victoria Falls National Park, Zimbabwe - a fantastic photo opportunity.
 The afternoon is spent relaxing at the campsite’s swimming pool or exploring the many sights and delights of this town!

 DAY 21: Victoria Falls (B)

 After breakfast, addresses are exchanged before parting ways having just experienced a trip of a lifetime!

 Please note that the above itinerary should be used as a guide only and may vary from day to day depending on road and weather conditions.
 Due to Tourism Laws in some countries there may be a truck and crew change during the trip.
 Local payments are subject to change with prior notice.

 Namibia - Work At a Namibia Wildlife Sanctuary

 Why visit Namibia?